AlexNaitsat/ABCD_Algorithm/README.md

 ## Data formats
 Examples of different input formats are shown in  the demo script
 ### 2D input
-We support obj files (with or without texture)  or  mat files that contain vertices, triangles and initialization (T, V, fV)
+We support obj files (with or without texture)  or  mat files that contain triangles, vertices and initialization (T, V, fV)

 * Specify in ``` options.is_uv_mesh``` if it is a surface parametrization or a planar deformation problem

 ### 3D input
-We support  mat files that contain  vertices, tetrahedrons and initialization (T, V, fV)
+We support  mat files that contain  tetrahedrons, vertices and initialization (T, V, fV)

 ### Solver specifications
 We set all ABCD parameters at the beginning of the demo script (```optimzier_spec``` and  ```fixer_spec``` structs).